-Air transportation safety investigation A17O0038
+Air transportation safety issue investigation report A17O0038

-Update: The TSB has completed this investigation.
+The TSB has completed this investigation.
 The report was published on 31 January 2019.

 Runway incursions between the parallel runways

 Toronto/Lester B. Pearson International Airport

 View final report

 This investigation examined 27 runway incursions that occurred between June 2012 and November 2017 at 2 closely spaced parallel runways known as the “south complex” at Toronto/Lester B. Pearson International Airport (CYYZ), Ontario.
 The 27 cases studied were not the only incursions at CYYZ during that period.
 However, their number and similarity raised concern and led the TSB to examine them more closely as a group, in order to determine their systemic underlying causes and contributing factors and to assess the degree of ongoing risk.

 All of the incursions occurred on the inner runway (Runway 06L/24R) after the flight crews involved had landed on the outer runway (Runway 06R/24L), had been instructed by air traffic control (ATC) to hold short of Runway 06L/24R, and, despite intending to stop, had missed the visual cues depicting the runway holding positions.

 The taxiway layout between the runways has several characteristics that are uncommon compared to those at other airports, both within North America and internationally.
 The runways are spaced a relatively short distance (305 m [1000 feet]) apart, and the rapid exit taxiways (RETs) provide direct access to the adjacent runway without first progressing to another transitional surface.
 The runway holding positions are located immediately following a 65° curve and are situated at greater distances from the protected inner runway than they are at other airports.